Table of contents: Teves support ↓ Girling support ↓ Teves and Girling calipers ↓ Teves support ↓ Girling support ↓ Teves and Girlittg calipers ↓

 4. If the thickness of the pads cannot be determined, remove both rear wheels for a more complete examination (photo).

-Caliper Teves
+Teves support

-9. Turn the caliper back and support on one side, being careful not to deform the hydraulic hose.
+9. Turn the caliper back and support it on one side, being careful not to deform the hydraulic hose.

 10. Remove the brake pads from the caliper frame.

-Caliper Girling
+Girling support

-12. Turn the caliper back and support on one side, being careful not to deform the hydraulic hose (photo).
+12. Turn the caliper back and support it on one side, being careful not to deform the hydraulic hose (photo).

 13. Remove the brake pads from the caliper frame.
 Also remove the heat shield (photo).